 How it Works:

 A traditional factory requires energy—usually in the form of fossil-based fuel such as oil or coal—to manufacture products.
-Single-celled microorganisms, or microbes, also need energy to make them go - but in the form of renewable sources, such as plants.
+Single-celled microorganisms, or microbes, also need energy, such as renewable sugars from plant sources.
 By altering the chemical reactions that take place inside of microbes—or their metabolic pathways—we are able to program them to produce a variety of different products.

 This ability to engineer proteins and microbes, then produce them at industrial scale and economics, is the cornerstone of industrial biotechnology.

 Around the globe, our cell factories are producing results for our customers - and for our future.